zero-waste/say-no-to-plastic/readme.md

 - http://www.silobrighton.com/
 - http://www.flankbrighton.com/

-title: Which types of plastic can be recycled?
+# Which types of plastic can be recycled?
 layout: post

 From [Brighton and Hove recycling